 When your motivation comes and goes, like a tide, realize that even though it can be completely gone in one moment, it won’t be away permanently.
 It will come back if you stick it out.
 In the meantime, follow some of the steps below to find your focus and energy again!

 2. Read About It

 Surrounding yourself with the possibility of eating a very healthy diet – and doing so effortlessly – makes it a lot more likely for you to try it out and eventually stick to it.
 When you don’t even know where to start making changes or what a truly healthy and delicious diet looks like, how are you supposed to make any reasonable changes?

 Education is key.
 Find some credible sources that make sound claims about how successful people are on a particular diet.
 Stay critical and keep your BS radar on – because cutting out one macronutrient, forcefully restricting calories, eating chemical-laden food that comes from a lab or a diet that consists of a ton of different powders and supplements aren’t good options.The 40+ Best Vegan Books →

 When you go back to whole foods, many things take care of themselves.
 You won’t need supplementation usually, you won’t need to count calories or fight with your hunger.

 There are so many amazing people following slightly different healthy plant-based diets who get great results – so check out some of them and see what they eat, how they move and talk.
 Anything that speaks to you, try it out as well!

 Both education and inspiration work so well together.
 You can also get a few books on this topic and dedicate yourself to read 10 pages every day!
-On Forks Over Knives, there are a ton of success stories that might just give you that little kick you need.
+The Most Inspiring Transformation Stories →

 Start by making a list of things that make you smile.
 This makes your experience better on a daily basis and your focus on “stuff you have to do” shifts over to “things I love”.
 Write up a few moments that bring you joy and that excite you.
 Track what makes you happy and let this carry you over to your goals.